betamaxteam/betamax/index.md

 `WRITE_ONLY`
 : The proxy will always forward the request to the target URI and record the response regardless of whether or not a matching request is already on the tape.
 Any existing recorded interactions will be overwritten.

+### Ignoring certain hosts

+Sometimes you may need to have Betamax ignore traffic to certain hosts.
+A typical example would be if you are using Betamax when end-to-end testing a web application using something like _[HtmlUnit][htmlunit]_ - you would not want Betamax to intercept connections to _localhost_ as that would mean traffic between _HtmlUnit_ and your app was recorded and played back!

+In such a case you can simply configure the `ignoreHosts` property of the `betamax.Recorder` object.
+The property accepts a list of hostnames or IP addresses.
+These can include wildcards at the start or end, for example `"*.mydomain.com"`.

+If you need to ignore connections to _localhost_ you can simply set the `ignoreLocalhost` property to `true`.

 ## Caveats

 ### Security